Hey Buddy! Before you read on, do you think it’s appropriate to invest in games for kids with ADHD?

 Therefore, if you want to base your decision on these comments, you won’t regret it!

-Remember, many of the games highlighted enhance several skills like:
+Remember, many of the games highlighted enhance several skills:

 - Executive functioning